ye-kyaw-thu/error-overflow/Deep-Siamese-Text-Similarity-Experiment-Log.md

-## Training with character Unit, 200 Epoch
+## Training with character Embedding, 200 Epoch

 ### with Manual Segmented Word